-While I have my hiking shoes on, and I’m carefully pondering every step I take along the path that’s quickly turning into far more rock than dirt, Nick’s in his flip flops hopping along the trail without a worry in the world.
+While I have my hiking shoes on, and I’m carefully plotting out my steps along the path (which was quickly turning into far more rock than dirt), Nick’s in his flip flops hopping along the trail without a worry in the world.
 He’s hiked Robberg many times and is a far more experienced hiker than I am.
-He pauses and waits for me several times, partly to be nice, but also partly (I’m sure) to check whether or not I’ve fallen off the side of a cliff.
+He pauses and waits for me several times, partly to be nice, but also partly (I’m sure) to check whether or not I’ve fallen off the side of the cliff.

 The first 20 minutes or so are manageable, but also not super easy.
-The views really are magnificent and worth every ounce of pain.
+The views really are incredible and worth every ounce of pain.
 I take a look at the land still ahead of us and from what I can see, this hike is nowhere near over, and it’s about to get harder.
-There are some portions of the trail that are easy – they’re either paved or wooden pathways that are clearly defined.
+There are some portions of the trail that are easy – they’re either paved or are clearly-defined wooden pathways.
 But there are many other parts that if you’re not paying close attention, you’d have no clue where you’re going and could end up lost.
 Many of the rocky areas that we need to go up and over, and then down again, are narrow and slippery.

-We finally complete the main section of the hike which dumps you out onto the beach, and of all the beautiful beaches I’ve seen on this trip – this one is by far my favorite of them all.
+We finally complete the main section of the hike which dumps you out onto the beach, and of all the beautiful beaches I’ve seen on this trip – this one is by far my favorite.
 Pictures don’t do it justice.

 The sand is a perfect caramel color, soft and powdery.
-To the right and left is endless water and large rock jedis with waves angrily crashing against them.
-The only sound I hear now is that infamous and heavenly rhythmic sound of the sea.
+To the right and left is endless water and large rock jedis with waves crashing against them.
+The only sound I hear now is that heavenly rhythmic sound of the sea.
 Directly in front of us are two masses of island-like land.
-They too have hiking trails which lead you to the top.
+They also have hiking trails which lead you to the top.

 The backdrop to all of this are tall green hillsides peppered with more rocks and sand dunes that climb into the sky.

-The most important thing is that we’re here, and it’s absolutely beyond magical.
-We set up two camp chairs on the patio and just stare out at the waves.
-The next thing I know, about a half hour has passed and we’ve both been passed out cold.
+We set up two camp chairs on the patio.
+Next thing I know, about a half hour has passed and we’ve both been passed out cold.
 There truly is nothing more peaceful and relaxing than salty air, a good dose of sunshine and an ocean.